 Caution: Some of the options are intended to be used internally by SGI only for testing purposes and do not represent supported configurations.
 Consult your SGI service representative before making any changes.

 To see if cxfs_client is using the options in cxfs_client.options, enter the following:

-To be sure that cxfs_client is configured to start up on boot, view the chkconfig output, which should appear similar to the following:
+To be sure that cxfs_client is configured to start up on boot, do the following: